Stefafrontani/typescript_notes/README.md

 ### Never

 We use never when not only a function wont return anything but alse has a 100 % chance to stop its execution

+## Annotations and Destructuring

+When we destructure the variables passed to a function, we should always mantain separated the arguments and its type with a color ":". const func = ({ argumentFromObjPassedOne, argumentFromObjPassedTwo }: { argumentFromObjPassedOneType; argumentFromObjPassedTwoType }): returnType => {}